mpaulweeks/CodingForCreatives-2017-July/students/christo/final/README.md

 Think about making another goofy, JS-centric site (like jukebox), but use bootstrap this time to experiment with building on top of someone else's styles.

 [Bootstrap 3.3 docs](http://getbootstrap.com/docs/3.3/components/)

+I forget how to link things on Github but my WIP is at foxfoot1/final/index.html on GitHub